 Such a huge city has plenty of accommodation options, so that won’t be a problem but you should book in advance so you can choose where to stay in Bangkok.

 You may be wondering if 4 days in Bangkok is too much time.
-In our opinion, it’s just the right time to stay in Bangkok, as long as you have at least 2 weeks in Thailand.
+In our opinion, it’s just the right time, as there are so many things to do in Bangkok.
 There aren’t many metropolises as interesting as Bangkok, with gourmet restaurants and boutique stores on a walking distance to unique street food and antique markets.

 We weren’t expecting to like Bangkok as much as we did!
 We wandered around the city way too much but we couldn’t help it, each time we went out we found new interesting things to see and do.